Excelsior-Technologies-Community/import_export/README.md

 Export all products as .xlsx or .csv

-Download from the product list page
+Download directly from the Product List page

 ✅ Import Functionality